Ianodad/world_timer/README.md

 # world_timer

-This is simple application that keeps tab of the time globally .
+This is simple application that keeps tabs of the time globally time in some cities.
+Its built  with Flutter version 3.3.